 Adam Khalil and Bayley Sweitzer, Nosferasta, 2021.
 Production photograph.
 Courtesy of the artists.

 Nosferasta is commissioned and produced by Gasworks, London and Spike Island, Bristol, as part of the European Cooperation project 4Cs: From Conflict to Conviviality through Creativity and Culture, co-funded by Creative Europe and the Royal College of Art.
-The film is also generously supported by Cinereach.
+The film is also supported by Cinereach.

 Gasworks commissions are supported by Catherine Petitgas and Gasworks Exhibitions Supporters.